It's great you're interested in learning more. Let's get you some answers.

 Q. Do we meet virtually or in person?

-Most of my clients meet virtually due to the convenience.
-However, I can arrange for in person meetings on an exception basis for 90 minute coaching sessions (usually at a WeWork private meeting room in Palo Alto, California).
-These 1.5 hour consults are billed at $475 to cover travel time plus cost of the meeting room.
+Most of my clients meet virtually due to the convenience and out of an abundance of caution given the current covid-19 pandemic.
+However, I can arrange for in person meetings on an exception basis for 90 minute coaching sessions in an outdoor venue.
 Email me if you want more details.

 Q. I don't see any available slots, can you add more?